TECHNOLOGY DOMAIN

 VCE Subjects: VCE Food Studies, VET Hospitality.

-Careers/Jobs: hospitality, chef, food technologist, childcare coordinator, home economist, nutritionist.
+Careers/Jobs: Hospitality, chef, food technologist, childcare coordinator, home economist, nutritionist.

-Introduction to Building & Construction
+Introduction to Building and Construction

 • Learn what it’s like to be a builder / carpenter